Sir Richard Cotterell, 5th Baronet

-Lt-Col Sir Richard Charles Geers Cotterell, 5th Baronet JP TD KStJ CBE (1 June 1907 – 5 December 1978), a British soldier.
+Lt-Col Sir Richard Charles Geers Cotterell, 5th Baronet (1 June 1907 – 5 December 1978), was a British soldier.

 Early life

 Cotterell was born on 1 June 1907.
 He was the only son of Sir John Cotterell, 4th Baronet and Lady Evelyn Amy Gordon-Lennox.
 His three older sisters were Sylvia Evelyn Cotterell (wife of Capt.
 Christopher Digby Leyland and she married Roland Norris Fawcett), Cicely Violet Cotterell (wife of Capt.
 William Adrian Vincent Bethell and Roden Powlett Graves Orde), and Mildred Katharine Cotterell (wife of Lt.-Col. Sir Terence Falkiner, 8th Baronet).

 His paternal grandparents were Sir Geers Cotterell, 3rd Baronet (MP for Herefordshire) and Hon.
 Katherine Margaret Airey (a daughter of Richard Airey, 1st Baron Airey).
 His mother was the eldest daughter of Charles Gordon-Lennox, 7th Duke of Richmond and, his first wife, the former Amy Mary Ricardo.

 He was educated at Eton before attending Royal Military College, Sandhurst.